karagenit/temperature-maps/README.md

 NOAA dataset MCP to describe the data files available and how to use them?

 dly-tmax-normal has 90012 lines.
 Which is 7501 stations (I think). normals-daily has 9840 files, so more stations.
 Maybe I should be using that data instead?
 Although that's actually just precipitation data in those files.
 But maybe I could download something similar for temp data?
 The massive .txt temp data is old stuff I downloaded a year ago but that file isn't available anymore.
 Maybe I can get something in the same format as precip data but for temps (ie. one CSV per station).

+## June 1

+I think I'll go the route of artificially generated grid rather than based on counties, since counties tend to be fairly unevenly distributed especially more dense on the east coast.
+Indiana is 160 miles across (about).
+I feel like even a 40x40 mile grid would be acceptable.
+3 million / 1600 = only 1875 elements, so probably a lot better.
+And I bet *almost* all of these will have a station in them, so minimal nearest-neighbor estimation is required.